simonemberton/Introduction_to_Creative_Coding/session_01/README.md

 ### Task 6 - Basic Procedural Drawing

-OK, it's important you add the following bits of code into the ```draw()``` line by line and refresh the page each time to see what's going on...
+OK, it's important you add the following bits of code into the ```draw()``` function line by line and refresh the page each time to see what's going on... (and please don't copy once again)

 ```javascript
 	rectMode(CENTER);